I. PARKING - PURPOSE, SCOPE & DEFINITIONS

 (6) Reserved Parking: Reserved spaces may be designated by the President or his/her designee.

-(8) Motor Vehicles must be parked within the identifiable space boundaries.
+(8) Vehicles must be parked within the identifiable space boundaries.
 Parking on or over a line is prohibited.

-(9) Double-parking is prohibited at all times.
+(9) Vehicles parked in more than one space simultaneously is prohibited at all times.

 (10)Vehicles may not be parked in such manner as to obstruct vehicular or pedestrian traffic, wheelchair ramps, interfere with normal operational activities, or create a hazard.
-Vehicles so parked may be cited or towed away at the owner’s expense.
+Vehicles so parked may be cited or towed at the owner’s expense.